-If you're here, you're likely already familiar with HIPAA.
-But did you know that the act created to establish a set of national standards for protecting health information has a Canadian counterpart called the PIPEDA, or the Personal Information Protection and Electronic Documents Act?
-While both laws are designed to protect consumer data from being accessed by unauthorized third parties, there are some critical differences between the two.
+If you're here, you're likely already familiar with HIPAA, or have asked yourself, "What is the Canadian version of HIPAA?"
+Did you know that there is an act implemented by our neighbors to the North already which aims to establish a set of national standards for protecting health information?
+This Canadian HIPAA counterpart iscalled the PIPEDA, or the Personal Information Protection and Electronic Documents Act.
+While both HIPAA and PIPEDA are designed to protect consumer data from being accessed by unauthorized third parties, there are some critical differences between HIPAA and PIPEDA.
 We’ll look through all those similarities and differences in this article.

 What is PIPEDA?